-What To Eat in Austria
+What To Eat in Austria For Visitors

 Being located in the area of Europe influenced by Germany, many dishes commonly found in Austria can be found in its bigger brother to the north and west.
 One dish that is relatively distinctive in Austria however is Tafelspitz, a main dish that is comprised of beef boiled in broth containing root vegetables and various spices.
 Served with horseradish, this main plate has had a loyal following over the years, most prominent of which was none other than Franz Joesph I, emperor of Austria during the early 20th century.